HexaEightTeam/Generate-HexaEight-Login-Token-For-Resource-Servers/README.md

 Run The tool on the Machine where you need to generate a Login Token.

-Note: This tool has an option to generate Enhanced Security Tokens (EST).
-Enhanced Security Tokens option in simple terms means you are generating a login token and a password which is locked to the machine your are running this tool.
-If you are planning to run multiple resource servers using the same login token and password, DO NOT simply choose NO when you are prompted with the question.
+### Note: This tool has an option to generate Enhanced Security Tokens (EST).

+**Enhanced Security Tokens option in simple terms means you are generating a login token and a password which is locked to the machine your are running this tool.
+If you are planning to run multiple resource servers using the same login token and password, DO NOT simply choose NO when you are prompted with the question**